PEPH E-News September 2014

 PEPH Environmental Health Chat Podcast Series

-EPA/NIEHS Children’s Centers Webinar will focus on social determinants of health.
-The webinar will take place Wednesday, July 9, 2014, from 1:00 to 2:30 p.m.
+The September EPA/NIEHS Children’s Centers Webinar will focus on environmental exposures in the home.
+The webinar will take place Wednesday, September 10, 1:00-2:30 p.m.
 EDT.
-Register online .
+Register online

 Upcoming PEPH-Related Meetings

-September 22-24, 2014: PEPH Annual Meeting on the NIEHS main campus in Research Triangle Park, North Carolina.
+September 22-24, 2014: 2014 PEPH Annual Meeting on the NIEHS main campus in Research Triangle Park, North Carolina.
 This year’s theme is “Communication Research in Environmental Health Sciences: Environmental Health Literacy.”
-Workshop proposals are due by July 10, 2014.
-Please email firstname.lastname@example.org to request the Workshop Abstract Form with “PEPH Workshop” in the subject line.
-Meeting registration will open in late July.
+Register by September 8, 2014 or organize a Watch Party to participate remotely.

 November 3-4, 2014: Health Literacy Research Conference in Bethesda, Maryland.
 This is an interdisciplinary meeting for investigators dedicated to health literacy research.

-February 4-6, 2015: Save the date for the Children's Environmental Health Network 2015 Research Conference in Austin, Texas.
+February 4-6, 2015: Children's Environmental Health Network 2015 Research Conference in Austin, Texas.
 The conference will explore how the interaction between food and environmental factors affects children’s health.
-Registration opens in July.
+The abstract submission deadline is October 17, 2014.

 Visit the PEPH Funding Opportunity Announcements (FOA) page for more PEPH-related funding opportunities.

-Air Pollution Monitoring for Communities.
-The EPA, as part of its Science to Achieve Results (STAR) program, is seeking applications that create knowledge to empower communities and individuals to take action to avoid air pollution exposure, using low-cost portable air pollution sensors.
+Air Pollution Monitoring for Communities The EPA, as part of its Science to Achieve Results (STAR) program, is seeking applications that create knowledge to empower communities and individuals to take action to avoid air pollution exposure, using low-cost portable air pollution sensors.
 Deadline: October 7, 2014.